astronomer/docs/astro/configure-idp.md

 7. In **SSO Configuration**, click **Activate**.
 You are redirected to Azure AD to test your configuration.
 After you have successfully authenticated, you are redirected to Astro.
 8. Click **Activate SSO**.
 9. Copy the provided **SSO bypass link** and store it somewhere safe.
 See [Bypass single sign-on](manage-organization.md#bypass-single-sign-on).

-Astronomer support configures your Organization's integration with Okta and sends you a validation link that you'll use in step 5.

 #### Step 6: Assign users to your Azure AD application